 According to Vedic astrology, Surya is the prime member of the Navagraha (nine planets).
 It is the major source of life for all creatures.
-According to science, the whole bio-diversity is based on the process of photosynthesis which is only possible due to the existence of Surya (The sun).
+According to science, the whole bio-diversity is based on photosynthesis, which is only possible due to the existence of Surya (The Sun).
 Lord Surya is considered as the evident God as it could be seen every day with bare eyes.
-Although Suryadev rarely has a distinct temple of himself, small images and statues of the Sun God can be seen in many temples along with that of other Gods.
+Although Suryadev rarely has a distinct temple of himself, small images and statues of the Sun God can be seen in many temples and other Gods.

 Furthermore, Lord Surya is the chief of solar Gods.
 He is believed to have arms and hairs of gold.
 Also, he is portrayed as a red man with 3 eyes and 4 arms, who is riding into a one-wheeled chariot pulled by 7 horses.
-In science, it is very similar to the scientific representation of colors, also found in a rainbow or known as the spectrum of the ‘VIBGYOR’.
+It is very similar to the scientific representation of colors, also found in a rainbow or the ‘VIBGYOR’ spectrum.
 Plus, the most common symbolization of Surya is the Swastika.

 Festivals of Lord Surya

-There are various festivals that are dedicated to Lord Surya.
-Below, are some of the most celebrated festivals mentioned that are in the name of the Sun God.
+Various festivals are dedicated to Lord Surya.
+Below are some of the most celebrated festivals mentioned that are in the name of the Sun God.

-Makar Sankranti, also known as, Maghe Sanktanki, Maghi, this festival is celebrated on the first day of Magh.
-It is one of the most popular and most widely celebrated festivals, dedicated to Suryadev.
-It is believed that celebrating Maghe Sanktanki brings an end to the chilled winter weather with the starting of better days with warm weather.
+Makar Sankranti, also known as Maghe Sanktanki, Maghi, is celebrated on the first day of Magh.
+It is one of the most popular and most widely celebrated festivals dedicated to Suryadev.
+It is believed that celebrating Maghe Sanktanki brings an end to the chilled winter weather, starting with better days with warm weather.

 The significance of God Surya

 Suryadev is one of the most popular deities in Hindu communities.
-Therefore, along with the famous Gayatri Mantra, various other Surya mantras are chanted every day by Hindus, offering water early morning in the east direction to the sun, when it rises.
+Therefore, along with the famous Gayatri Mantra, Hindus chanted various other Surya mantras every day, offering water early morning in the east direction to the Sun, when it rises.

-The Sun creates day and night which is the vital source of energy to all living beings.
-Thus, Surya is considered as the greatest of all the Gods by agricultural communities.
-Also, being the source of light and warmth, Lord Surya has the ability to control all seasons and the power to ripen the crops.
+The Sun creates day and night, which is a vital source of energy to all living beings.
+Thus, Surya is considered the greatest of all the Gods by agricultural communities.
+Also, being the source of light and warmth, Lord Surya can control all seasons and the power to ripen the crops.